wistia/wistia-open-docs/_posts/2012-07-03-player-api.md

 ### Using Popovers and the Player API

 Wistia Popovers are just iframes that are injected into the page.
-If you include the <span class="code">iframe API</span> script as detailed above, you can bind to a special jQuery event to get at it.
-Note, you'll need to use <span class="code">wistiaJQuery</span> (it's included in our popover code) to catch the <span class="code">wistia-popover</span> event.
+If you include the `iframe API` script as detailed above, you can bind to a special jQuery event to get at it.
+Note, you'll need to use `wistiaJQuery` (it's included in our popover code) to catch the `wistia-popover` event.

 <pre><code class="language-javascript">
 wistiaJQuery(document).bind("wistia-popover", function(event, iframe) {